corda/corda/docs/source/api-persistence.rst

 (JPA) as annotations and is converted to database table rows by the node automatically every time a state is recorded in the node's local vault as part of a transaction.

-.. note:: Presently the node includes an instance of the H2 database but any database that supports JDBC is a
+.. note:: Presently the node includes an instance of the H2 database.
+H2 database is supported for development purposes,
-          candidate and the node will in the future support a range of database implementations via their JDBC drivers.
+          and we have certified R3 Corda to work against SQL Server 2017 and Azure SQL.
+          PostgreSQL 9.6 is supported preliminarily.
+Other databases will be officially supported very soon.
           Much of the node internal state is also persisted there.
 You can access the internal H2 database via JDBC, please see the info in ":doc:`node-administration`" for details.

 Schemas
 -------